MMGuardian Review 2025: Will It Keep Your Kids Safe?

 Content filtering

-The MMGuardian parental control app offers two ways to filter content.
-During account setup, you can choose an age range that automatically blocks content based on MMGuardian’s age recommendations.
-For example, we set our child's age range at 6-10, which automatically blocks content about dating, alcohol, drugs, gambling, school cheating, and a lot more.
+For example, we set our child's age range at six to 10 years old, which automatically blocks content about dating, alcohol, drugs, gambling, school cheating, and a lot more.
 In the parent app, you can adjust the settings to allow or block specific categories of content.

 MMGuardian has a web filter to block children from accessing inappropriate content.
 MMGuardian automatically sorts all websites into at least one category, and parents can select an age range that will block some categories.
 However, parents can also customize what specific categories to block or allow.